ant change-to fails under Windows Server 2012 R2 with Cygwin

 mkdir kepler.modules cd kepler.modules svn co https://code.kepler-project.org/code/kepler/trunk/modules/build-area cd build-area

 $ ant change-to -Dsuite=kepler Buildfile: C:\Users\cxh\src\kepler.modules\build-area\build.xml change-to: [change-to] Copying 1 file to C:\Users\cxh\src\kepler.modules\build-area [change-to] Retrieving modules.... [change-to] [change-to] kepler: [change-to] Downloading (if necessary) kepler... [change-to] svn co -r head https://code.kepler-project.org/code/kepler/trunk/modules/kepler C:\Users\cxh\src\kep\ ler.modules\kepler [change-to] svn: E000002: Can't make directory '/cygdrive/c/Users/cxh/src/kepler.modules/build-area/C:\Users\cxh\ \src\kepler.modules\kepler': No such file or directory [change-to] BUILD FAILED C:\Users\cxh\src\kepler.modules\build-area\build.xml:104: ERROR: It appears that the command did not execute pro\ perly and exited with an exit code of: 1 Total time: 1 second cxh@AMPERE ~/src/kepler.modules/build-area $

 I can give out accounts on ampere.eecs.berkele.edu if necessary.

-#3 Updated by Christopher Brooks about 4 years ago
+#3 Updated by Christopher Brooks over 4 years ago

 I don't agree that this is a low priority bug because it means it could mean that it is not possible to build Kepler under Windows.
 This used to work under Cygwin, I was able to run it for previous Kepler 2.x releases.
 I'm not sure what changed.